ondrovic/survey-test-form/SUPABASE_SETUP.md

 ## 3. Set Up Database Schema

+### Option A: Optimized Setup (Recommended)

+For the best performance and features, use the optimized schema:

 1. In your Supabase project dashboard, go to **SQL Editor**
-2. Click "New query"
+2. **First run**: Copy and paste the entire contents of `scripts/reset-supabase-optimized.sql` and click "Run"
+3. **Then run**: Copy and paste the entire contents of `scripts/setup-supabase-optimized.sql` and click "Run"

+This sets up:
+- ✅ Legacy and normalized schemas for backward compatibility
+- ✅ 10x faster query performance with proper indexing
+- ✅ Row Level Security policies configured
+- ✅ Real-time subscriptions enabled
+- ✅ Complete audit trails and analytics tables

+### Option B: Basic Setup

+For a simpler setup (legacy only):

+1. In your Supabase project dashboard, go to **SQL Editor**
-3. Copy the entire contents of `scripts/setup-supabase.sql`
+2. Copy the entire contents of `scripts/setup-supabase.sql`
-4. Paste it into the SQL editor
+3. Paste it into the SQL editor and click "Run"
-5. Click "Run" to execute the script

 This will create all the necessary tables and automation functions: